JegouA/PreProcB/README.md

 ## Description

-This project can be run with graphical interface or by using the functions.
-It is link to the EMU data server but can be used without.
+This project can be run using graphical interface or by using the functions.
+It is link to the EMU data server but can be used locally.
-...
+Preprocessing focuses on the alignement of the behavior events to SEEG data.
+The events are created in csv table, and also in AnyWave marker, so it can be imported in AnyWave and Brainstorm.
+If there is multiple SEEG files for one behavior, the SEEG files are concatenated to have only one version.
+A protocol file is required for this part.
+Processing is divided in three parts.
+The firs part is to prepre the data with filtering, dowsampling and montage.
+The second part is to create the epochs according to specific marker name.
+The last part is to perform Time-Frequency analysis on the epochs.
+At each par, a mat-file is saved containing a fieldtrip structure that can be imported in Brainstrom.

 ## Getting Started